 - Serve with a fresh homemade sauce.

 Above 12 months, babies can try almost any recipe made from pineapple.
 If you want to try pineapple juice for your baby, this would be the right time to do so.
-However, feed only small quantities of juice to your baby.
+However, feed only small quantities of juice with no added sugars to your baby.
 The American Academy of Pediatrics recommends limited intake of juice for babies under two years of age as fruit juices do not hold any nutritional benefits for them (15).

 Frequently Asked Questions